Comprehensive approach includes educating docs

 All of the practices have revitalized their procedures for involving families in the management of the member's asthma.

-The health plan's asthma intervention program takes a three-pronged approach to asthma management, intensifying the interventions based on the severity of the member's asthma.
+The health plan's asthma intervention program takes a takes a three-pronged approach to asthma management, intensifying the interventions based on the severity of the member's asthma.

 When members are identified as having made an asthma-related ED visit, they are enrolled in the asthma program and screened for case management.